 Deferred tax assets are reduced by a valuation allowance if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 We assess the available positive and negative evidence to estimate if sufficient future taxable income will be generated to utilize the existing deferred tax assets.
-A significant piece of objective negative evidence that we evaluate is the cumulative loss incurred over the three year period ended December 31, 2018.
 Such objective evidence limits our ability to consider other subjective evidence such as our projections for future growth.
 Current income taxes are provided for in accordance with the laws of the relevant taxing authorities.